 This tool offers a range of pre-built email templates and intuitive design tools that make it easy to create stunning emails.
 But it isn’t just about aesthetics.
 It also offers further automation and reporting opportunities.

 Marketing professionals will find that Mailchimp can provide sophisticated capabilities for reporting and analytics.
 These features can help your team members optimize their email marketing workflow and achieve their objectives.

 With Storychief, your team can create and distribute more quality content than ever before.
-This tool achieves this goal by offering a one-stop shop for all your content marketing needs.
+This tool achieves this goal by offering a one-stop-shop for all your content marketing needs.

-It also augments a wide range of key tasks, and it makes it easy to publish content across various channels.
+It also augments a wide range of key marketing tasks, and it makes it easy to publish content across various channels.
 For instance, it offers your content professionals sophisticated analytics that will guide their decisions.

 The inclusion of a content calendar makes it easy to plan content and stick to your established workflow.
 An SEO assistant can also help you at various stages of a typical content marketing workflow.

-6. Ahrefs for SEO Workflow
+6. Ahrefs – marketing workflow tool for SEO

 Ahrefs combines a wide range of sophisticated SEO tools that give marketing professionals the ability to take their activities to new heights.
 Specifically, it can help with auditing, competitor research, backlinks, and more.